yilmajung/yilmajung.github.io/_posts/2022-08-11-lookalike-post.md

 3. Select a subset $N$ of $k$ samples from $U$ with least prediction scores;
 4. Return $N$;

-The key idea of the Spy sampling is that the spies behave identically to the unknown positive users in *U*.
+The key idea of the Spy sampling is that the spies behave identically to the unknown positive users in $U$.

 #### ___Bootstrap (Boosting) Sampling (Mordelet and Vert 2014, Zhao et al. 2022)___
-Input: Positive Sample Set *P*, unlabeled Sample Set *U*
+Input: Positive Sample Set $P$, unlabeled Sample Set $U$
-Output: Negative Sample Set *N* with size *k*
+Output: Negative Sample Set $N$ with size $k$

 1. for $t \leq T$ do